 This project will replace the existing on-site PSA oxygen generation system and associated infrastructure (piping and valves) at Baldwinsville Seneca Knolls WWTP with modern Vacuum Pressure Swing Adsorption (VPSA) which will be more reliable and energy efficient.
 The existing liquid oxygen storage tank used for peak demands and emergency back-up will also be replaced.
-At Oak Orchard WWTP the existing liquid oxygen storage tank will be replaced to ensure reliability and safety while evaluations and decisions affecting possible major expansion and potential process changes at Oak Orchards are being considered The new oxygen system infrastructure will be designed and constructed to provide a service life of 30 years.
+At the Oak Orchard WWTP, the existing liquid oxygen storage tank will be replaced to ensure reliability and employee safety while the evaluations of a major expansion and potential process changes at Oak Orchard are being considered.
+The new oxygen system infrastructure at both WWTPs will be designed and constructed to provide a service life of 30 years.
+Project engineering is funded by \$1.578M Cash on Hand and a design engineer was contracted with in February 2023 Final design and regulatory approval is anticipated to be complete in Spring 2024.

-In fall 2023 we intend to seek legislative authorization for \$10,000,000 in bonding for construction.
+In Summer 2024, we intend to seek legislative authorization for \$10,000,000 in bonding for construction.